-In the past I have written a couple of articles on such imbalance of social or physical power and in my executive coaching seminars with various organisations I discussed this matter; however, still I was truly looking for an opportunity to address this issue from a different angle!
-When I received Maestro Adhami’s beautiful composition, I found its melody particularly marvellous for this message song, hence I wrote ‘Walk in Style’ with the hope that it encourages the victims of bullying to stay strong and positive.
+In the past I have written a couple of articles on such imbalance of social or physical power and in my executive coaching seminars with various organizations I discussed this matter; however, I was truly looking for a proper opportunity to address this issue from a different angle and through music!
+When I heard Amanda Todd's tragic passing, it moved me so much so that I decided to write ‘Walk in Style’ with the hope that it encourages the victims of bullying to stay strong and positive.

-I thank all the international artists that lent us their voices and talents for this project and I’m glad that my words are voiced by them.
-I also appreciate my colleagues at WAALM, who dedicated their time and efforts to this goodwill project.
+I also thank all the international artists that lent us their voices and talents for this project and I’m glad that my words and melodies are voiced by such stellar and responsible artists around the world.
+I also appreciate everyone at WAALM, who dedicated their time and efforts to this cause and goodwill project.

-I also found all the vocal artists and arrangers wonderful musician and I am pretty sure that the humanistic message in this score will be well-received all around the world and theses powerful and beautiful voice will eco and draw attentions to this important social issue.
-I really appreciate WAALM’s vision in applying art and music for humanity around the world.
+I also found all the vocal artists and arrangers wonderful musician, and I am pretty sure that the humanistic message in this score will be well-received all around the world, and these powerful and beautiful voice will eco and draw attentions to this important social issue.
+I really appreciate WAALM and Mosi's vision in applying art and music for humanity around the world.